 P2P is not supported on all servers, but the VPN offers ample server coverage, an automatic kill-switch, a good client and great performance levels with steady download speeds.
 There’s a clear no log policy, too.

-NordVPN has very reasonable pricing – save for the monthly plan, which is one of the more expensive offerings around – and there's a free 3-day trial.
+NordVPN has very reasonable pricing – save for the monthly plan, which is one of the more expensive offerings around.
 Crypto is supported (Bitcoin, Ethereum and Ripple), and you have four plans available, all with a 30-day money-back guarantee.
 The three-year plan is clearly the best choice in terms of pure value for money.
 The packages available are:

 Number of servers: 3,700+ | Server locations: 60+ | IP addresses: N/A | Maximum devices supported: 7